Asastry1/finsim/README.md

 #### Drilling Depth
 There are a few quantitative models for estimating drilling depth based on a number of geological factors.
 However, rather than crudely estimating these paramteres, forecasting the average drilling depth in the United States for exploratory Oil wells based on the U.S. Energy Information Administration (EIA) reports seemed more prudent.
 With either industry data or experimental results, using geological simulation would very likely result in a more accurate outcome.
 <br><br>
 The EIA provides average well depths for a number of parameters including the type of resource such as oil, natural gass, etc., as well as the three types of wells: dry, exploratory, and development.
-Last updated in August 2015, data from 1949 to 2008 is provided.
+Last updated in August 2015, data from 1949 to 2008 is provided for the depth of exploratory oil wells.
 A simple linear regression of the coded year, 1-60 rather than 1949-2008, as the independent variable with the depth of wells as the dependent variable yields a strong explanatory model.
 With an $R^2$ value of 83.79% and P-Values significant at $\alpha = 0.05$ for both the slope and intercept, the least squares regression appears to be a strong fit.
 This equation was then used to forecast for well depth in the year 2016, the estimated completion year of the Texas project.
 *First Draft Note* I plan on updating the regression to a time series model before the final paper